THE RESIDENCIES

 The Lab launches in 2026 as a four-day creative residency.
 Two members from each team will work closely with acclaimed filmmaker and story consultant Joseph Nizeti and the Shark Island team, who will provide tailored guidance to help shape and elevate these stories.

-PLEASE NOTE: Applications for the Shark Island Feature Docs Pitch are made through AIDC’s Cut to the Chase program with applications closing on Friday 23 January, 2026 at 23:59 AEDT (or late deadline Friday 30 January, 2026).
+PLEASE NOTE: Applications for the Shark Island Feature Docs Pitch were made through AIDC’s Cut to the Chase program and applications closed on Friday 23 January, 2026 at 23:59 AEDT (or late deadline Friday 30 January, 2026).

-PLEASE NOTE: Projects must also apply to Documentary Australia for fiscal sponsorship (round closes 27th January, 2026)
+PLEASE NOTE: Projects must also have applied to Documentary Australia for fiscal sponsorship (round closes 27th January, 2026)

 Residency dates: 12–15 May, 2026